 I would be amiss if I didn't include a clip.
-Let's check out the memorable clip of Kevin Costner the first time he hears the voice out in his cornfields in Iowa.
+Let's check out the memorable scene in which Kevin Costner hears the voice out in his cornfields in Iowa for the first time.

 In this scene, the whisper gains Costner's attention giving him the first of several nudges or directives.
 When I am in the playroom working with a child, the purpose of whispering is quite the opposite.
 But before we jump into that let us look at a few more things.

 First, let us consider what a child's play actually does:

 Builds trust and mastery